Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

  `az ad sp create-for-rbac --name "spHDInsightNetworkValidationScript" --sdk-auth`
  - Command above will return the service information as JSON.
 Copy this JSON output to a secure/safe place as it contains the secret for your service principal.

-P.S. : If you receive a permission error after running the commands above, you need to contact your subscription owner and ask them to run the commands and share the output JSON with you.
+PS : If you receive a permission error after running the commands above, you need to contact your subscription owner and ask them to run the commands and share the output JSON with you.

 When running tool, it will ask you to paste this service principal JSON in each run.
 If you prefer, you can save the output JSON into a file like "config/mysp.json" and set SP_JSON_FILE="config/mysp.json" in config/params.conf file.
 So HNV will read the service principal details from the file.
 After you're done with the tool, you need to make sure that you remove this config/mysp.json file as it contains  secret for your service principal.